The way that teams work together is rapidly changing.

 For example, RingCentral’s team messaging app lets you create these team or group-based channels in seconds:

-Although you might not be able to physically grab a drink with your coworkers, you can still recreate the same vibe virtually with video conferencing.
+Although you might not be able to physically grab a drink with your coworkers, you can still recreate the same vibe virtually over a video meeting.

 If you really want to make your happy hour feel like a party, virtual karaoke is all-the-rage right now.
 You can likewise spice up your get-togethers with a dedicated Spotify playlist to broadcast to your team: